SPE Online Education

 This presentation will cover the aspects of how the industry can be effective in protecting workers against Ebola.

-An Action Plan for Carbon Capture and Storage in California: Opportunities, Challenges and SolutionsContains 3 Component(s), Includes Credits Includes a Live Web Event on 01/26/2021 at 11:00 AM (EST)
+An Action Plan for Carbon Capture and Storage in California: Opportunities, Challenges and SolutionsContains 3 Component(s), Includes Credits Recorded On: 01/26/2021

 California is a leader in addressing climate change.
 With some of the strongest decarbonization targets in the country—40 percent emission reductions by 2030, carbon neutrality by 2045, and net-negative emissions thereafter—California continues to pursue innovative policies to achieve ambitious emissions reductions.
 The Stanford Center for Carbon Storage and EFI recently released a joint study analyzing key options, including a set of technologies and support infrastructure for Carbon Capture and Storage that could enable some “quick wins”.